msartintarm/traffic/README.md

 [msartintarm.github.io/traffic](https://msartintarm.github.io/traffic)

-A large-scale traffic simulator that runs in the browser on the GPU, plays on discrete ticks, and imports real road maps from OpenStreetMap.
-The first map is **Millbrae, CA**.
+A large-scale traffic simulator that runs in the browser on the GPU.
+The xcurrent map is **Millbrae, CA**.

-The architecture follows the sibling `../plant` project: one Rust crate compiled to WebAssembly, with the *simulation* kept as a pure, dependency-free core that runs and is exhaustively tested under plain `cargo test` — no GPU, no DOM, no browser — and the GPU/browser concerns layered on top behind a `wasm32` gate.
+The architecture: one Rust crate compiled to WebAssembly, with the *simulation* kept as a pure, dependency-free core that runs and tested under `cargo test` — no GPU, no DOM, no browser — and the GPU/browser concerns layered on top behind a `wasm32` gate.

 ## Design in one screen